dredaz3/dot/README.md

 ## About dotfiles (.files)

 Dotfiles are how you personalize your system.
-These are mine for macOS and Ubuntu Server
+These are mine for macOS.

 ![Screenshot](/media/screenshot.png)

 ## Features

-- MacOS and Ubuntu Server support
 - Material theme for all possible environments (zsh, terminal, vscode, etc.)
 - .dotsecret folder for all custom and private settings
 - .gitconfig, .gitignore, and git commit template